ethereum-pocr/ethereum-pocr.github.io/README.md

 - https://docs.blockscout.com/
 Will need to be deployed...

+None of these are ideal, in particular in the context of the Proof of Carbon Reduction.
+The block miner/sealer is often not correctly represented because in Clique the miner field is used for managing the new nodes votes.
+The actual miner/sealer is actually hidden in its signature that is the last 65bits of the extraData field.
+Also, We will need to monitor and visualize the node earning and that is very specific to the PoCR consensus.

 ## Initialize VM in cloud
 Assumption of a IaaS approach to be as independant as possible from the cloud providers specificities